-A study on global supply chain released yesterday (Nov.
+A study on global supply chains released yesterday (Nov.
 13) by the Hong Kong Trade Development Council (HKTDC) revealed that despite tense China-US relations, many US companies remain deeply engaged in the Chinese market, particularly in the Guangdong-Hong Kong-Macao Greater Bay Area (GBA), due to its unique and highly concentrated supplier network that is difficult to replace.

-Irina Fan, Director of Research at HKTDC, said yesterday that new US tariff measures and adjustments under US President Donald Trump's trade policy have given some countries a comparative advantage in exports to the US.
+Irina Fan, Director of Research at HKTDC, said yesterday that new US tariff measures and adjustments under President Trump's trade policy have given some countries a comparative advantage in exports to the US.
 According to the latest trade agreement, Chinese exports to the US face a 20% tariff between November 10, 2025, and November 10, 2026.

 This relatively lower tariff level places Chinese suppliers on a similar competitive footing as their Southeast Asian counterparts and offers an advantage over countries facing higher tariffs.
 Exports to the US accounted for 5.8% to 5.9% of Hong Kong's total exports this year, slightly lower than last year's approximately 6%.
 About half of these export products originate from the mainland, with the rest coming from other parts of the world.
-She admitted there were previous concerns about the US imposing higher tariffs on China affecting mainland-sourced goods, but the actual impact has been minimal.
+She admitted there were previous concerns about the US imposing higher tariffs on China, which affected mainland-sourced goods, but the actual impact has been minimal.

 However, she emphasized that mainland enterprises are not complacent.
 Many are proactively strengthening and diversifying their supply chains, using Hong Kong as a supply chain management hub.
 Hong Kong's role in regional supply chain transformation is becoming increasingly important, driven by deeper regional economic integration and a new generation of supply chain networks.

 Furthermore, investment data shows a growing trend of mainland enterprises using Hong Kong as a support platform for regional projects.
 Hong Kong's share of Foreign Direct Investment (FDI) in some ASEAN countries is higher than that of the mainland.
 For instance, in Malaysia, Hong Kong accounted for 35.5% of FDI last year, far exceeding the mainland's 0.1%.
 In Indonesia, Hong Kong's share reached 13.7%, slightly more than the mainland's 13.5%.
-This is because mainland companies often invest overseas through their Hong Kong subsidiaries rather than directly.
+This fact is because mainland companies often invest overseas through their Hong Kong subsidiaries rather than directly.

 She believes that Hong Kong's extensive financial and professional services, coupled with its agility in adapting to technological changes and regulatory shifts, further consolidate its position as an indispensable hub for international businesses.
-The study shows that Hong Kong plays a dual role as both a "super-connector" and a "super-value adder."
+The study indicates that Hong Kong plays a dual role as both a "super-connector" and a "super-value adder."
 It serves as a key gateway for mainland enterprises expanding overseas and for global companies entering mainland China and its regional supply chains.

 As of the end of June last year, 1,390 US companies had established a presence in Hong Kong, demonstrating its international appeal.
 The study also notes that companies are actively adjusting their operational models, and Asia's role is being repositioned within this new landscape.

-(Source: Wen Wei Po; Journalist: Chris Tsang; English Editor: Darius)
+(Source: Wen Wei Po; Journalist: Chris Tsang)

 Related News: